oSoc14/code9000/README.md

 ```

 ## What is this?
 Schools can have a lot of activities throughout the year such as commitee meetings, open days for the public, kid's parties, etc. This can be hard to keep track of for parents.
-EduCal centralizes and creates an easy-to-use link to import the school's agenda.
+Educal centralizes and creates an easy-to-use link to import the school's agenda.

 This project has been programmed during the open Summer of code 2014 and worked further upon in 2015.